$0 India → Canada Express Entry Guide — Quick-Start Checklist

 General draws are cutting off at 530+.
 This profile does not compete in a general draw.

-Provincial Nominee Program (PNP): A provincial nomination adds 600 points to your CRS, making you effectively guaranteed to receive an ITA at the next draw.
+2. Provincial Nominee Program (PNP): A provincial nomination adds 600 points to your CRS and usually places a candidate above the draw cutoff, but federal eligibility and an ITA still apply.
 Ontario's tech streams and the Saskatchewan SINP have historically accepted Indian IT professionals.
 See the PNP from India guide for province-specific pathways.

-French Language Proficiency Draw: If you add a minimum CLB 7 in French (TEF Canada), IRCC's French proficiency draws have been cutting off below 420.
+3. French Language Proficiency Draw: If you add a minimum CLB 7 in French (TEF Canada), IRCC's French proficiency draws have generally been in the 380-420 range.
 This is the most reliable path for an applicant with a mid-range CRS score — and it is available regardless of occupation.

 CRS Optimization for Indian IT Professionals